 - Identify other technology focus when all else fails?
 TBD

 - Issuing shares until share price collapses?
 Well on its way

-It goes without say that having senior management who are affiliated with failed OTC companies in the past should be a big warning flag as well.
-While Bio-Matrix (OTCMKTS:BMSN) investors may believe they are investing in a disruptive technology company, in fact it appears that this could not be farther from the truth.
+It goes without saying that having senior management who are affiliated with failed OTC companies in the past should be a big warning flag as well.
+While Bio-Matrix (OTCMKTS:BMSN) investors may believe they are investing in a disruptive technology company, in fact, it appears that this could not be farther from the truth.